Find out what kinds of data we are collecting!

 Students can experience negative stress from major life events, discrimination, and difficult academic challenges, especially in the capacity-constrained environment of the College of Engineering.
 This study is unique and valuable because it is one of the first to combine biometric data with self-reported data.
 It is our hope that by combining the two, we can begin to understand the relationship between behavior, mental health, and student experiences.

-We are utilizing survey, phone, and biometric data in a comprehensive approach to understand the changes in and effects of stress in the student experience.
+We are using survey, phone, and biometric data in a comprehensive approach to understand the changes in and effects of stress in the student experience.
 This comprehensive and biometric approach is relatively new, and we are adding to a growing body of research that connects changes in mental health to changes in social and physical activity.
 We hope to better quantify the effects of major life events, mental health issues, and discrimination that students experience, recommend policy changes in the College of Engineering, and suggest positive coping strategies to improve the UW student experience.

 One tool we use to gather information is a mobile application called AWARE.
 This app monitors and collects several aspects of students’ phone usage, including: